fugle-dev/android-screenshot-listener/README.md

 └ ..
 ```

-# how-to-use
+# How-to-use

-add the lib module code to your project:
+Add the lib module code to your project:

 ```java
   // in this way you can make maximum customization for you project.
 ```

-in most cases, you just need to use `ScreenshotManager` to manage everything, as the following code:
+In most cases, you just need to use `ScreenshotManager` to manage everything, as the following code:

 ```java
 public abstract class BaseActivity extends AppCompatActivity{